HumphreyKwok/WYSIWYG-form-demo/README.md

 9. add route for the editing panel [ x ]

-10. add authentication functions to the protected route [ ]
+10. add authentication functions to the protected route [ x ]

 11. add the WYSIWYG panel [ ]